danielnilsson9/bbs-fw/PROTOCOL.md

 ## Command

-Note: In table below leading message header "AA" and trailing checksum has been left out.
+Note: In table below the leading message header "AA" and trailing checksum has been left out.

 Request  | Response | Interpretation
 -------- | -------- | --------------
 63 XX    | 63 XX    | Target current (ADC current steps, see status 41), sent directly by STC MCU on change request.

 The values 0x0A and 0xFA could have special meaning.
 Before motor start 0xFA is sent and before it stops 0x0A seems to be sent.
-This could explain why during intialization target current value of 0x0A is sent, i.e. "disable motor".
+This could explain why during intialization target current value of 0x0A is sent, i.e. "disable motor", but just speculation at the moment.

 ## Status
 Status requests are sent frequently by the STC MCU.
 There seems to be 3 types of request.

-Note: In table below leading message header "AA" and trailing checksum has been left out.
+Note: In table below the leading message header "AA" and trailing checksum has been left out.

 Request  | Response | Interpretation
 -------- | -------- | --------------